ddlcensus/DDLProjectFiles/data/Instructions.md

 5) Merged census block group shapefiles with centroid lat longs calculated for DC, MD, VA, then joined to census data on icome and disability

-6) File named xxx, fields described below:
+6) File named DDL_census_data.csv, fields described below:

 * ACS_14_5YR Estimate; Median household income in the past 12 months (in 2014 Inflation-adjusted dollars)
 * ACS_14_5_1 Margin of Error; Median household income in the past 12 months (in 2014 Inflation-adjusted dollars)